What You Will Learn

 - Leveraging Backdoors in Clusters

 - Domain Fronting

 - Avoiding Detections

-Be prepared on your last day to work as a team and complete an end-to-end assessment in a new cloud environment.
-The applications and environments are all newly designed to imitate real-world environments.
-This day is designed to allow students to put together the week's worth of knowledge, reinforcing theory and practice, and simulating an end-to-end test.
+On your final course day, be prepared to work as a team and complete an end-to-end assessment in a new cloud environment.
+The applications and settings are all newly designed to imitate real-world environments.
+This course section is designed to allow students to put together the week's worth of knowledge, reinforce theory and practice, and simulate an end-to-end test.
 It is also a capstone event, as we will be asking students to write a report using a method that is easy to read for both developers and administrative staff.
 We will provide students with a few rubrics and ways to work through the scenarios.
-There are always new and novel solutions and we like students to share what they have learned and how they did what they did with each other.
+There are always new and novel solutions, and we like students to share what they have learned and how they did what they did with one another.

 GIAC Cloud Penetration Tester

 "The GIAC Cloud Penetration Testing (GCPN) certification provides our industry with a first focused exam on both cloud technologies and penetration testing disciplines.
 This certification will require a mastery in assessing the security of systems, networks, web applications, web architecture, cloud technologies, and cloud design.
 Those that hold the GCPN have been able to cross these distinct discipline areas and simulate the ways that attackers are breaching modern enterprises." - Moses Frost, Course Author SEC588: Cloud Penetration Testing

 Cloud Penetration Testing Fundamentals, Environment Mapping, and Service Discovery

 Cloud Native Applications with Containers and CI/CD Pipelines

 Courses that can lead up to this course include: